gagdiez/API-Skynet-Handshake/README.md

-# A NodeJS Server to Update Skylink in Handshake Domains
+# Update Skylink in Namebase

 I made a small nodejs service, that allows to easily register new skylinks in namebase.
 You can find it here: https://skynet-namespace.glitch.me/